 Renata Schiavo, PhD, MA is a public health, health and international communication, and global health specialist with more than 20 years of experience in a variety of settings, including the United States and several countries in Europe, Latin America and Africa.
-Currently, she is Founding President and CEO of Health Equity Initiative, a nonprofit organization dedicated to building community, capacity, and strategic communication resources for health equity.
+Currently, she is Founding President of Health Equity Initiative, a nonprofit organization dedicated to building community, capacity, and strategic communication resources for health equity.
 Dr. Schiavo is also a Senior Lecturer at Columbia University Mailman School of Public Health, and has held academic appointments at the CUNY School of Public Health at Hunter College, and New York University’s MPH program.
 Her courses have focused on a variety of topics, including cross-cultural health communication; global health; health communication theory and practice; community health interventions; and research and evaluation.

 Renata is a member of the Cultural Competence Interest Group of the New York Academy of Medicine (NYAM); and a member of the Steering Committee of the American Public Health Association (APHA) PHEPH Health Communication Working Group (HCWG), for which she also served as 2007-2008 Chair.
 She is the Editor-in-Chief of the Journal of Communication in Healthcare: Strategies, Media, and Engagement in Global Health, and serves on the Advisory Board of The Nation's Health (the APHA's official newspaper), as well as the editorial board of Cases in Public Health Communication and Marketing.
 Among other international affiliations, Renata is a member of the UNICEF Communication for Development (C4D) Global Web Roster; the World Health Organization's Global Technical Network for Communication for Behavioral Impact (COMBI); and the Italian group Salute-Cura-Societa’ (SaCS-Health-Cure-Society).